Experience in Research - General information

 There are a few of preliminary steps you need to take:

 1. Registration to the SONA system is done automatically, an email containing a username and password will be sent to your email address during the first two weeks of the first semester.
-If you did not receive an email address and password during October, please contact the technical support through the following email: BIU.coupons@gmail
+If you did not receive an email address and password during October, please contact the technical support through the following email: BIU.coupons@gmail.com

-2. When you into the system for the first time, you will be asked to answer a number of basic background questions.
+2. When you enter the system for the first time, you will be asked to answer a number of basic background questions.
 These questions are intended to test your suitability for various studies.
 Only after filling out these questions, you will be able to view the studies available to you.

 How do you sign up to experiments?